Higher Quality, Stronger Performance, Increased Stability, Better Developer Experience, discover everything we've shipped recently!

 • POST /strapi-cache/purge-cache (purges the whole cache)

-• POST /strapi-cache/purge-cache/:key (purges cache entries with have the key in the cache key)
+• POST /strapi-cache/purge-cache/key (purges cache entries that have the key in the cache key, expects JSON body with key field)

 • GET /strapi-cache/cacheable-routes (returns the cacheable routes defined in the config)